StukC/StockTradingServerClient/README.md

 ## Running the server and client

 1. Open two terminal windows.
-4. In the second terminal, navigate to the project directory
+4. In the first terminal, navigate to the project directory
-3. Run the server using the following command: `python3 server.py` or `python3 server.py`, depending on your system's configuration.
+3. Run the server using the following command: `python3 server.py` or `python server.py`, depending on your system's configuration.
 4. In the second terminal, navigate to the project directory
-5. Run the client using the following command: `python3 client.py` or `python3 client.py`, depending on your system's configuration.
+5. Run the client using the following command: `python3 client.py` or `python client.py`, depending on your system's configuration.

 ## Commands